gierasimiuk/snake/README.md

 # Snake
-Browser version of the famous game Snake.
+Browser version of the game 'Snake'.